-You see, heat and pressure can build up inside the water heater and the hot water inside needs some place to go.
-So it looks for an outlet.
+Heat and pressure can build up inside the water heater and the hot water inside needs some place to go.
 For safety, hot water heaters have a relief valve so when the pressure gets to be too much, it will allow the hot water to escape...so your hot water heater doesn't explode.

 Place a bucket under the overflow pipe to catch the hot water when you release the valve.

 Carefully lift up the relief valve.
 This will discharge water from the tank, through the overflow pipe and into the bucket.
 Only allow the water to flow about 2 seconds and then shut the valve off.